cyberconcepts/cybertools/browser/README.txt

 'form.action' that provides the name under which the form controller is registered.

-  >>> from cybertools.browser.controller import IFormController, FormController
+  >>> from cybertools.browser.form import IFormController, FormController
   >>> class MyController(FormController):
   ...     def update(self):
   ...         print 'updating...'